 1. Focus Group - All MIS majors required to attend focus group.
 Questions and answers are aggregated and reported back to faculty.
 New programs, activities developed based on areas reported as weak.
-2. MIS Advisory Board - All MIS majors required to attend the Advisory Board panel discussion and curriculum advancement meetings.
-Information is aggregated from these two meetings and curriculum change forms initiated based on information collected.
+2. MIS Advisory Board - We were unable to secure a past graduate to provide feedback for students.
+Instead, students participated with the business students in mock interviews, and receiving feedback on resumes with potential employers.
 3. IC3 Pre-test: Due to lack of freshman, the IC3 pre-test was not given this year.